2023 ANNUAL FUND CAMPAIGN - A BEACON OF HOPE

-Just a few of the ways Maple Knoll Communities' impacts the community are through the following funds:
+The Maple Knoll Communities' Foundation impacts the senior community through the following funds:

 An Arboretum Committee at Maple Knoll Village was created when a group of residents saw a need to protect existing trees on our campus, increase the selection and diversity of species, and improve planning, standards, and care for trees.
 Gifts to the Arboretum Fund will go towards preserving this natural environment for residents’ health and wellbeing.

 Our employees are vital to making our campus the unique family environment that it currently is and one way to support this outstanding group is through The Employee Engagement Fund, formerly known as The Good Samaritan Fund.
 These funds can be used for Emergency Support, Education, and Employee Appreciation.
 This could be assistance with funeral expenses for a loved one, rent, utilities, etc. It can also be directed towards helping an employee further their education, such as becoming a nurse to meet the needs of those in our care.